Mapping analytic surgery to homology, higher rho numbers and metrics of positive scalar curvature: Introduction

+This has a long history for primary index invariants, as we have seen earlier in this introduction, thanks in particular to the seminal work of Connes and Moscovici on the higher index formula and its applications to the Novikov conjecture \cite{ConnesMoscovici}.
+As already hinted to, this geometric application is made possible only if we are able to {\it extend} the cyclic cocycles associated to elements in $H^* (\Gamma,\CC)$ from $\CC\Gamma$ to $C^*_{red}\Gamma$, defining in this way higher $C^*$-indices.
+This crucial step is achieved by Connes and Moscovici under the additional assumption that $\Gamma$ is Gromov hyperbolic; the proof of the extendability property for cyclic cocycles defined by group cocycles of Gromov hyperbolic groups is in fact rather subtle.

 Lott, inspired by the work of Bismut on the family index theorem, gave a different treatment of the Connes-Moscovici theorem, both for defining the higher indices and for computing them.
-This approach employs in a crucial way the Chern character homomorphism of Karoubi, from $K_*(C^*_{red}\Gamma)\equiv K_* (\mathcal{A}\Gamma)$ to the noncommutative de Rham homology groups $H_* (\mathcal{A}\Gamma)$, with $\mathcal{A}\Gamma$ a suitable smooth subalgebra of $C^*_{red}\Gamma$.
+This approach employs in a crucial way the Chern character homomorphism of Karoubi \cite{Karoubi}, from $K_*(C^*_{red}\Gamma)\equiv K_* (\mathcal{A}\Gamma)$ to the noncommutative de Rham homology groups $H_* (\mathcal{A}\Gamma)$, with $\mathcal{A}\Gamma$ a suitable smooth subalgebra of $C^*_{red}\Gamma$.
+Here we recall that the noncommutative de Rham homology groups of an algebra are subgroups of its cyclic homology groups.
 Lott establishes an explicit formula for the Chern character of the index class and this formula is valid without any assumption on $\Gamma$.
-Then, in a second stage, one can construct pairings with group cocycles of $\Gamma$.
+Then, in a second stage, one can construct pairings with group cocycles of $\Gamma$ by employing a classic result of Burghelea which identifies the group cohomology $H^*(\Gamma,\CC)$ with a subgroup of the cyclic cohomology of $\CC\Gamma$.
 This way, one obtains numerical invariants for the K-theory classes.
 For these pairings, one needs assumptions on the group like Connes and Moscovici, for example that $\Gamma$ is Gromov hyperbolic or of polynomial growth.

-We extract the following information from the above discussion: by mapping the index class first to noncommutative de Rham homology and {\it then} pairing the result with cyclic cohomology (this second step under additional assumption on $\Gamma$) it has been possible to define {\it higher indices} for a $\Gamma$-equivariant Dirac operator on ${\tM}$.
+We emphasise the following conclusion from the above discussion: by mapping the index class first to noncommutative de Rham homology and {\it then} pairing the result with cyclic cohomology (this second step under additional assumption on $\Gamma$) it has been possible to define {\it higher indices} for a $\Gamma$-equivariant Dirac operator on ${\tM}$.
+We shall soon make use of this fundamental observation.

+Let us go back to secondary invariants.
+Having explained how Higson and Roe solved in a positive way the existence of a rho class, thus giving a positive answer to the first question raised above, we can now concentrate on the second question, which we reformulate in the following more precise way: